AtamaCo/docs/docs/composer-studio/authoring-guides/component/index.md

 ## Show Component Types

-1. Navigate to the "organization" view.
+1. Navigate to [Composer Studio](https://composer.atama.app/studio) and select a workspace.
 2. Select "Component Types" from the main navigation.
 You can narrow down the results by filtering by a specific channel.

 ## Create Component Type

-1. Navigate to the "organization" view.
+1. Navigate to [Composer Studio](https://composer.atama.app/studio) and select a workspace.
 2. Select "Component Types" from the main navigation.
 3. Click "Create".
 4. Fill out the form: